nualagr/dargan-health-foods/TESTING.md

 &#9745; Receive an email confirming my purchase, order details and delivery information.

-A Confirmation Email is sent to the email address provided by the customer.
+A 'Confirmation Email' is sent to the email address provided by the customer.
 This gives the customer a record of their order number and date of purchase as well as the price paid and the delivery cost and the address the order will be shipped to.